zer2/fantasy-basketball-optimizer/about/turnovers.md

 This will not necessarily be the case in real fantasy basketball.
 The point here is that raw results may be misleading and should not be over-interpreted

-## 2. The second argument: playing to your outs

-The most common theoretical argument for downweighting turnovers, specifically for Most Categories, is that winning turnovers requires losing other categories.
-Stated more strategically, the idea is as follows
-- A drafter's goal is to win an overall matchup
-- Winning turnovers generally only happens when the drafter's players are playing fewer minutes than their opponents.
-In this situation, the drafter is most likely losing the matchup
-- Ergo, winning the turnovers category is only relevant when the matchup is already lost
-- Ergo, investing in turnovers is not worthwhile

-This is essentially borrowing the concept of [playing to your outs](https://articles.starcitygames.com/articles/learning-to-truly-play-to-your-outs/) from strategy games.
-The idea is that there no point strategizing for the right action in auto-loss scenarios, because nothing can turn those scenarios into wins.
-The priniciple in general is sound.
-However, applying it here is an incomplete treatment of the problem and leads to an erroneous conclusion

-### Intuition

-The concept of playing to your outs is sensibly invoked in cases where a player is likely to lose.
-When a player is likely to win, a complementary concept is at play: [win-more](https://articles.starcitygames.com/magic-the-gathering/win-more-in-commander-magic-what-it-is-and-isnt/).
-The idea of win-more is that there is no point strategizing around situations which are guaranteed wins for the same reason that there is no point strategizing around situations that are guaranteed losses.
-Adding it to the concept of playing to your outs, the full picture is that one should not strategize around any scenario where the outcome is guaranteed; rather, one should strategize around scenarios where the outcome hangs in the balance and could be affected by strategic decision-making.

-In the context of fantasy basketball, scenarios where the drafter has a significant disadvantage in terms of playing time may be irrelevant because the drafter is going to lose no matter what.
-If that is the case, then the reverse argument should also apply: if the drafter has a significant advantage in playing time, they are going to win no matter what, and those scenarios should be excluded too.
-The only relevant scenarios to strategize around are those where the outcome is close.

-For the outcome to be close, each drafter must win at least two of the non-turnover counting statistics (otherwise one drafter would have five category wins already without turnovers, and their victory would be assured).
-It is not clear, at least to me, if any drafter has a strong advantage in turnovers given that context.

-### Math
+### Introducing math

 The intuitive version of the argument is not entirely clear.
 Can a mathematical approach bring clarity?

+First, let's establish a theoretical framework which captures the idea that turnovers are generally lost by winning teams.
+This can be done by finding the correlation matrix of category scores then modeling the overall distribution as a corresponding multivariate normal

 Correlation is a measure of how related two metrics are.
 When two metrics tend to be either both high or both low, they are highly correlated.
 When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.
 A correlation matrix contains the pairwise correlations between many metrics.
 For the fantasy basketball setting, with scores normalized by week-to-week variance (and turnovers muliplied by -1), the correlation matrix is

  |        | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |
  |:-------|:-------|:-------|:-------|:-------|:-------|:-------|:-------|:---------|:---------|